 The commitment of actively supporting our kids encourages them to seek excellence.
 Come out to meet the parents from other families, learn more about the sport, and have a great time supporting the program!

-Since 2012, various alumni members have donated over $100,000.00 to the development of our rowing program at St. Benedict's
+Since 2012, various alumni and friends of the program have donated over $150,000.00 to the development of our rowing program at St. Benedict's

 Which does not include the financial contributions made by our parents each year to cover the operational expenses of attending regattas up and down the east coast.